 Repeat Violations-Even a single serious incident of conduct that significantly disrupts the school environment may result in long term suspension where appropriate to the circumstances (or expulsion in the case of drugs, weapons, or assault of school personnel).
 However, committing one or more of the offenses described in sections 1 through 9 above is of particular concern.
-Generally, consequences for repeated and flagrant violations of the Code of Discipline may result in long-term suspension or expulsion, but not until all other consequences and remedial strategies have been attempted.
+Generally, repeated and flagrant violations of the Code of Discipline could result in long-term suspension or expulsion.